Kong/docs.konghq.com/app/_src/gateway/production/security-update-process.md

 If vulnerabilities are found in Kong code or in third-party code that Kong directly links with, these are addressed within an SLA based on severity and released as patches.

 If vulnerabilities are found in the third-party code that is part of the Docker image, then customers have the option to:
-* upgrade to the latest patch Docker image for their major version
-* use the Kong artifacts to build their own Docker image on their corporate-approved Docker distros, using their approved security processes.
+* Use the Kong artifacts to build their own Docker image on their corporate-approved Docker distributions, using their approved security processes.
 This is the recommended option.
+* Upgrade to the latest patch Docker image for their major version.

 ## Reporting a Vulnerability